 Adopt a written hazard communication program

 Strong accident prevention plans are put in writing, communicated throughout the organization, and enforced consistently.
 Your written hazard communication program must explain how the organization will comply with the THCA.
-The Texas Department of State Health Services (TDSHS) offers a customizable model hazard communication program in PDF and Word formats.
+The Texas Department of State Health Services (TDSHS) offers a customizable model hazard communication program.
 The model program addresses each of the THCA requirements you will learn about in this article.

 Maintain a workplace chemical list

 Under the THCA, schools must maintain a list that includes each hazardous chemical normally present in the workplace in excess of 55 gallons or 500 pounds.
 The THCA requires you to assign someone responsible for reviewing the list at least once each year and keeping previous lists on hand for 30 years.

 Depending on the number of hazardous chemicals on your list, you might also be required to file Tier II reports under Community Right-to-Know laws.
 Tier II reports help emergency responders prepare for explosions, spills, and other events that could impact communities.

 Provide current safety data sheets

 Chemical manufacturers, distributors, or importers must provide safety data sheets (SDSs) for each hazardous chemical.
 SDSs share information such as the hazards associated with the chemical, as well as precautions for handling, storing, and transporting the chemical.
 Employers are required to keep a current SDS for every hazardous chemical on-site, regardless of the chemical’s quantity.
 You must also make SDSs readily available to employees.

 - Pro tip: Explore online SDS management.
 Some employers purchase access to online SDS management systems.
 If you choose to manage SDSs online, keep hard copies in case the system is unavailable.